saschaschramm/mabuc/README.md

 The contextual bandit treats the intuition `Z` as a new context variable and attempts to maximize the expected reward based on `P(Y=y|do(X),Z)`.

-## MABUC sequential decition problem
+## MABUC sequential decision problem

 ### Policy